 - Comes in a 6-pound or 16-pound bag

 - Highly recommended by Wagner’s as a seed mix curated especially for cardinals

 - Doesn’t come in larger sizes

 - Appeals to bully birds

-Wagner's Greatest Variety often attracts more cardinals than other wild birds.
-The feed may be appealing to a few other visitors but you can easily remedy this by using the mix in bird feeders designed for cardinals.
+Wagner's Greatest Variety often attracts more cardinals than other wild birds because it contains sunflower seed mix, which is one of their top favorites aside from other bird seed mixes.
+The feed may appeal to a few other visitors, but you can easily remedy this by using the mix in bird feeders designed for cardinals.

 2. Wagner’s Four Seasons Sunflower Seed - Best All-Natural

 Birders who’ve fed cardinals know they love black oil sunflower seeds.
 If you haven’t...
 Well, now you’ll do, too.

 Wagner’s Four Seasons 100% black oil sunflower seed is one of my favorite cardinals birdseed mixes.
 The 20-pound bag is filled with 100% authentic black oil sunflower seeds.
 If you live in an area whose bird population has mostly cardinals you’re in luck.

 However, my home area has plenty of cardinals, so I get plenty of them with this mix.
 Black oil seeds are rich in nutrients, and the cardinals get through them quickly with their strong beaks.